lokalized/lokalized-java/README.md

 ### Locale Matching Behavior

-[`bestMatchFor(Locale)`](https://javadoc.lokalized.com/com/lokalized/LocaleMatcher.html#bestMatchFor(java.util.Locale)) and [`bestMatchFor(List<LanguageRange>)`](https://javadoc.lokalized.com/com/lokalized/LocaleMatcher.html#bestMatchFor(java.util.List)) match requested locale preferences against the locales loaded from your strings files.
+[`bestMatchFor(Locale)`](https://javadoc.lokalized.com/com/lokalized/LocaleMatcher.html#bestMatchFor(java.util.Locale)) and [`bestMatchFor(List<LanguageRange>)`](https://javadoc.lokalized.com/com/lokalized/LocaleMatcher.html#bestMatchFor(java.util.List)) match requested locale preferences against the locales loaded from your localized strings files.
 Matching is deterministic and follows these broad rules:

-* An exact strings-file locale tag wins before a CLDR-canonical-equivalent tag; deprecated and legacy aliases are then considered
+* An exact locale tag from a localized strings file wins before a CLDR-canonical-equivalent tag; deprecated and legacy aliases are then considered
 * CLDR parent locales are considered before looser language-only matches.
 For example, `en-AU` can prefer a configured `en-001` file before `en`
 * Matching is script-aware when CLDR likely-subtag data can infer a script.
 For example, `zh-TW` can match `zh-Hant`, and `sr-Latn` is distinct from `sr-Cyrl`
 * The Norwegian macrolanguage tag `no` and Norwegian Bokmål tag `nb` bridge to each other as a compatibility fallback; exact files still win first